oniseven/CI3-AdminLTE/README.md

 #### Load the template

+This function has 2 parameter,
+- $view (* mandatory), its your view page files so its mandatory otherwise error will occurred
+- $data, data for your page
-To load the template with your content you could just do
+To load the template with your view content you could just do

 ```php
 $this->template->load("welcome");
 ```

-if you have some data you could just simply pass on the data on the function parameter
+if you have some data you could just simply pass on the data into the function parameter

 ```php
 $this->template->load("welcome", $data);